Ensemble Transport Adaptive Importance Sampling: Multinomial Transformation

 There are of course infinitely many different ways that one could use to split the original multinomial up into $M$ parts, some of which will be far from optimal.
 The method that we have chosen is loosely based on the idea of optimal transport.
 We search out states with the largest weights, and choose a cluster around these points based on the closest states geographically.
 This method is not optimal since once most of the clusters have been selected the remaining states may be spread across the parameter space.

-Table \ref{tab:AMR} describes the basis of the algorithm with deterministic resampling, using the means of each of the sub-multinomials as the new samples.
+Algorithm~\ref{alg:MT} describes the basis of the algorithm with deterministic resampling, using the means of each of the sub-multinomials as the new samples.
 This resampler was designed with the aims of being numerically cheaper than the ETPF, and more accurate than straight multinomial resampling.
 Therefore we now present numerical examples which demonstrate this.

-To test the accuracy and speed of the three resamplers (ETPF, bootstrap and AMR), we drew a sample of size $M$ from the proposal distribution $\mathcal{N}(1,2)$.
+To test the accuracy and speed of the three resamplers (ETPF, bootstrap and MT), we drew a sample of size $M$ from the proposal distribution $\mathcal{N}(1,2)$.
 Importance weights were assigned, based on a target distribution of $\mathcal{N}(2,3)$.
 The statistics of the resampled outputs were compared with the original weighted samples.
-Figure \ref{fig:AMR} (a)-(c) show how the relative errors in the first three moments of the samples changes with ensemble size $M$ for the three different samplers.
-As expected, the AMR lies somewhere between the high accuracy of the ETPF and the less accurate bootstrap resampling.
-Note that only the error for the bootstrap multinomial sampler is presented for the first moment since both the ETPF and the AMR preserve the mean of the original weighted samples up to machine precision.
-Figure \ref{fig:AMR} (d) shows how the computational cost, measured in seconds, scales with the ensemble size for the three different methods.
-These results demonstrate that the AMR behaves how we wish, and importantly ensures that exactly one sample of the output will lie in each region with weights up to $\frac{1}{M}$ of the total.
+Figure \ref{fig:MT} (a)-(c) show how the relative errors in the first three moments of the samples changes with ensemble size $M$ for the three different resamplers.
+As expected, the MT lies somewhere between the high accuracy of the ETPF and the less accurate bootstrap resampling.
+Note that only the error for the bootstrap multinomial sampler is presented for the first moment since both the ETPF and the MT preserve the mean of the original weighted samples up to machine precision.
+Figure \ref{fig:MT} (d) shows how the computational cost, measured in seconds, scales with the ensemble size for the three different methods, where timings have been taken from simulations on a Dell server with four 8-core 3.3GHz CPUs and 64Gb memory.
+These results demonstrate that the MT behaves how we wish, and importantly ensures that exactly one sample of the output will lie in each region with weights up to $\frac{1}{M}$ of the total.

-We will use the AMR in the numerics in Section \ref{sec:chem_conv} where we have chosen to use a larger ensemble size.
-We do not claim that the AMR is the optimal choice within PAIS, but it does have favourable features, and demonstrates how different choices of resampler can affect the speed and accuracy of the PAIS algorithm.
+We will use the MT in the numerics in Section \ref{sec:mixture} where we have chosen to use a larger ensemble size.
+We do not claim that the MT is the optimal choice within ETAIS, but it does have favourable features, and demonstrates how different choices of resampler can affect the speed and efficiency of the ETAIS algorithm.